jeffreycwitt/hn202/docs/class-12.md

 > "But the other consciousness, the other ego, sets up a reciprocal claim.
 The native traveling abroad is shocked to find himself in turn regarded as a "stranger" by the natives of neighboring countries.
 As a matter of fact, wars, festivals, trading, treaties, and contexts among tribes, nations, and classes tend to deprive the concept Other of its absolute sense and to make manifest its relativity; willy-nilly, individuals and groups are forced to realize the reciprocity of their relations."
 (De Beauvoir, Second Sex, Intro, p. xxiii)

-In normal cases, through mutual struggle back and forth, a kind of reciprocity or mutual understanding and compromise occurs.
+In normal cases, through mutual struggle back and forth, a kind of reciprocity or mutual understanding occurs.

 But in her book, which is focused on the relationship between the sexes, she notes that this "reciprocity" between men and women has not occurred and she wonders why?

 <div class="discussion" markdown="1">

 {:.rquestion}
-What kinds of things, desires or emotions, push us to resist reciprocity (e.g. to recognize the status of our Other as an independent, creative, and active subject just like ourself) ?
+What kinds of things, desires or emotions, push us to resist reciprocity (e.g. to recognize the status of our Other as an independent, creative, and active subject just like ourself)?

 {:.rquestion}
 What kinds of things, desires or emotions, might push us to embrace this reciprocity? (again, e.g. to recognize the status of our Other as an independent, creative, and active subject just like ourself))